ajitchahal/talks/k8s-basics/PITCHME.md

 #### Kubernetes Pods
 - Pods are smallest unit of resource in Kubernetes
 - Pod runs 1 or more containers in it
-- They are scheduled and managed by services
+- They are scheduled and managed by k8s sheduler
 +++
 ```sh
 23:06 $ kubectl get pods | grep neo4j